Scale-by-scale energy transfers in bubbly flows: Results

-The Favre-filtered budget for the large Atwood number case is shown in figure \ref{fig:hga_r8_fav}.
-A comparison with figure \ref{fig:hga_r8_nf} reveals that the contributions of nonlinear advection transfer, viscous dissipation, and surface tension are qualitatively identical in the two cases.
+The contribution of the different terms in the Favre-filtered budget \eqref{eq:f2_contri} for the large Atwood number case is shown in figure \ref{fig:hga_r8_fav}.
+A comparison with figure \ref{fig:hga_r8_nf} reveals that the contributions of nonlinear advection $\mathcal{N}_K$, viscous dissipation $\mathcal{D}_K$, and surface tension $\mathcal{F}^\sigma_K$ are qualitatively identical to the scale-by-scale budget obtained for {\tt F1} \eqref{eq:f1_contri}.
 However, the buoyancy and pressure contributions are very different.
-The cumulative buoyancy injection monotonically increases saturates at large $K$ to $\mathcal{F}_\infty = \langle \bu \cdot \boldsymbol{F}^g \rangle$.
-Perhaps the most striking is the pressure contribution, which for the Favre filtered budget performs an inverse transfer to large scales.

-Previous studies on forced compressible turbulence also show, using the Favre filtered energy budget, this inverse transfer due to pressure \citep{Wang_2013,Lees_2019}.

-Notice that the sum of all the transfer terms (advection, pressure, and surface tension) is always negative, indicating that the net transfer is still from large scales to small scales.
+The cumulative buoyancy injection is a monotonically increasing function and saturates at large $K$ to $\epsilon^g$ \citep{Aluie2013}.
+Thus, in contrast to the ${\tt F1}$ definition, buoyancy injects energy at all scales.
+Perhaps the most striking is the pressure contribution, which for the Favre filtered budget performs an inverse transfer from small scales (where ${\rm d}\mathcal{P}_K/{\rm d}K<0$) to large scales (where ${\rm d}\mathcal{P}_K/{\rm d}K>0$).
+This inverse baropycnal transfer \citep{Aluie2013} is consistent with previous studies on forced compressible turbulence \citep{Wang_2013,LeesAluie_2019}.
+However, the sum of all transfer terms (advection, pressure, and surface tension), the black solid line in figure~\ref{fig:hga_r8_nf}, still shows a net transfer of energy from large (${\rm d}\mathcal{P}_K/{\rm d}K+{\rm d}\mathcal{N}_K/{\rm d}K+{\rm d}\mathcal{F}^\sigma_K/{\rm d}K<0$) to small scales (${\rm d}\mathcal{P}_K/{\rm d}K+{\rm d}\mathcal{N}_K/{\rm d}K+{\rm d}\mathcal{F}^\sigma_K/{\rm d}K>0$).